Get to know the difference between nutrition and supplements. It’s more important now than ever before.

 The most efficient and enjoyable way to obtain nutrient-dense food is to treat nutrition as a lifestyle, not a diet.

 Brittle hair and dry skin can be the first signs of deficiency.
 Depending on age, health, stress level and environment, taking supplements in addition to nutritious whole foods is optimal.

 Vitamin C, for instance, is a water-soluble nutrient that creates connective tissue within the body.

 Every cell in our body depends on this connective tissue.
 Every single cell.

 Think twice next time you open a package of mass-produced food and ask yourself, “Where did this come from?
 What’s in it?
 And how long has it been on a shelf?”
-If those three talking points don’t bring you cause for pause, I’m not sure what will.
+If these three talking points don’t give you cause for pause, I’m not sure what will.

 Instead, focus on the joy of eating fresh fruits like cantaloupe, blueberries, papaya, and kiwi which actually have more vitamin C than an orange.
 Though having access to fresh fruit close to home isn’t always as easy as it sounds.

 In Sonoma County, many locals use a farm-to-door service called ‘Farm Fresh to You’.
 Our household has used the service off and on over the years, and we’ve been pleased with the quality and customer service.
 The fruits and vegetables are 100% organic, seasonal, abundant, diverse, and the service is easy to start, pause or stop.
 Best of all, no packaging!
 Leave the box on the front door and FFTY picks up the used box and either reuses or recycles it.
 Brilliant!

 To find a CSA (Community Supported Agriculture) near you Local Harvest is a fantastic nationwide resource.